shadow9owo/Shadowclient/README.md

   <br>
   also this project is in alpha as of 08/07/23
   <br>
-  season of jerry check dosent work
+  season of jerry isnt tested yet
 </p>
 <h1>links:</h1>
 <a href="http://shadowstudios.rf.gd/" style="color: blue;">our website</a><br>